jhpoelen/msw-plazi/README.md

 [`methods`](#methods) / [`results`](#results) / [`summary statistics`](#summary-statistics) / [`example record`](#example-record) / [`R example`](#r-example) / [`funding`](#funding) / [`references`](#references)

 Physical copies of Mammal Species of the World are a valuable taxonomic resource for mammals.
-This repository uses Plazi digitized taxonomic treatment versions of these physical copies to generate [msw1.json](msw1.json),  and [msw2.json](hmw.json).
-For your convenience, the first 10 records can be found [msw1-sample.json](msw1-sample.json), [msw2-sample.json](msw2-sample.json).
-The json and files are derived from a Preston tracked version of Plazi's treatment bank available via https://github.com/plazi/treatments-xml.
+This repository uses Plazi digitized taxonomic treatment versions of these physical copies to generate [msw1.json](msw1.json)/[msw1.csv](msw1.csv),  and [msw2.json](msw2.json)/[msw2.csv](msw2.csv).
+For your convenience, the first 10 records can be found [msw1-sample.json](msw1-sample.json)/[msw1-sample.csv](msw2-sample.csv), [msw2-sample.json](msw2-sample.json)/[msw2-sample.csv](msw2-sample.csv).
+The json and csv files are derived from a Preston tracked version of Plazi's treatment bank available via https://github.com/plazi/treatments-xml.

 This work originates from the Biodiversity Data Hub working group of the CETAF Covid19 .
 For more information see https://globalbioticinteractions.org/covid19 .